Waiter Visa Sponsorship Jobs in Rhode Island

 Which visa types are most common for waiter roles in Rhode Island?

-The H-2B temporary nonimmigrant visa is the most common pathway for waiter and hospitality service roles in Rhode Island, particularly for seasonal positions tied to Newport's summer tourism peak.
-The H-1B is generally not applicable to waiter roles since they do not meet the specialty occupation requirement.
-J-1 cultural exchange programs, through approved sponsors, are another route some hospitality workers use for short-term placements.
+The H-2B visa temporary nonimmigrant visa is the most common pathway for waiter and hospitality service roles in Rhode Island, particularly for seasonal positions tied to Newport's summer tourism peak.
+The H-1B visa is generally not applicable to waiter roles since they do not meet the specialty occupation requirement.
+J-1 visa cultural exchange programs, through approved sponsors, are another route some hospitality workers use for short-term placements.

 Which cities in Rhode Island have the most waiter sponsorship jobs?